 Project narratives should be thorough, clear, and concise.
-Any narratives regarding your budget, should match your budget form and any large or questionable expenses on your budget form should be explained in your budget notes.
+Any narratives regarding your budget should match your budget form, and any large or questionable expenses on your budget form should be explained in your budget notes.

 Suggested information to include in your project narrative:

-Templates for Download:
+Templates to Download: